oukorichard/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This directory contains SQL projects
+This directory contains SQL projects.
+This is an update